 |Ravi is a PhD student interested in all things ants!
 Ravi is investigating the behavioural implications of miniaturisation in ants.||

-Fiorella Ramirez-Esquivel is a PhD student.
-Fiorella uses a variety of microscopy techniques (SEM, TEM, light microscopy) to study the role of miniaturisation in the structure and packing density of external sensory arrays in ants.
+Fiorella is a PhD student (based at ANU) studying the role of miniaturisation in the structure and packing density of external sensory arrays in ants.

-Zachary Sheehan is a Masters student (MRes).
-Zach’s an expert in ant brain dissections.
-He is investigating how neuropils scale with size and activity-time in Myrmecia ants.
+Zach is a Masters student (MRes) investigating how brain neuropils scale in diurnal and nocturnal Myrmecia ants.